Great Senate Debates

 The current Great Senate Debate is League of Nations.
 This program explores the crucial foreign policy debate surrounding the Treaty of Versailles and League of Nations in 1919.
 Featuring speeches from President Wilson and Senators William Borah, Hiram Johnson, and Oscar Underwood, Great Senate Debates: League of Nations highlights America’s struggle to retain its sovereignty, even as it is elevated to the status of world power in the post-World War I world, as well as the impact of that debate on modern policy and diplomacy.

 Don’t miss some of the most important speeches ever made on the Senate floor.
 Get your tickets now.

 Great Senate Debates is currently running in the EMK Institute's Senate Chamber Tuesday through Sunday

-Great Senate Debates: The Civil Rights Act of 1964 is currently running in the Institute’s Senate Chamber Tuesday through Saturday at 11 AM, 1 PM, and 3 PM; and Sunday at 1 PM and 3 PM.
+Great Senate Debates: League of Nations is currently running in the Institute’s Senate Chamber Tuesday through Saturday at 11 AM, 1 PM, and 3 PM; and Sunday at 1 PM and 3 PM.
 This schedule is subject to change for special events.

 Experience democracy firsthand through interactive exhibits, live votes, and a full-scale replica of the Senate Chamber.